How to Wax Your Own Eyebrows Using Sally Hansen All Over Body Wax Kit

 Step 1: Warm the Wax and Prep Your Station

-Before you even start doing anything, you should first warm your wax up according to the package directions.
+Before you even start doing anything, you should first warm up your wax according to the package directions.

-- Don't put in the microwave for more than 3 minutes.
+- Don't put in the microwave for more than three minutes.
 The wax will be way too hot and will take a long time to cool, and you don't want it taking your skin with it when you apply it.